By Robby MacDonald, Special to the BDN • April 7, 2019, eleven:41 am

 The pinnacle- finishers clocking under the ‘A’ standard in every event earn spots on the Canadian group for the world.

-DIVING: Celina Toth of Victoria Boardworks, crowned her semifinal organization, is going for gold Sunday inside the lady’s 10-meter at the Canada Cup FINA Grand Prix diving event Calgary.
+DIVING: Celina Toth of Victoria Boardworks, crowned her semifinal organization, is going for gold Sunday inside the ladies’ 10-meter at the Canada Cup FINA Grand Prix diving event in Calgary.
 Toth, a two-time World University Games medallist, is the protecting countrywide 10-meter champion and 2018 Gold Coast Commonwealth Games finalist.

-The finals commenced Saturday with Olympians Jennifer Abel and Pamela Ware prevailing gold and bronze, respectively, for Canada within the women’s 3-meter.
-Canada’s Philippe Gagne and Francois Imbeau-Dulac captured gold in guys’ three-meter synchronized.
+The finals commenced Saturday with Olympians Jennifer Abel and Pamela Ware prevailing gold and bronze, or Canada within the women’s 3-meter.
+Canada’s Philippe Gagne and Francois Imbeau-Dulac captured gold in the guys’ three-meter synchronized.
 Three-time Olympic medallist Meaghan Benfeito and Nathan Zsombor-Murray of Canada took silver in blended 10-meter synchronized.
 Benfeito later captured gold for Canada inside the women’s 10-meter synchronized with Caeli McKay.